TIBIAL TUBEROSITY ADVANCEMENT (TTA)

 - Model building for client “show and tell”

-- Equipment acquisition – may include onsite training program
+- Some equipment acquisition – may include supplementing onsite training program

 Costs vary depending on location, number of procedures performed, and number of days at your location.
 For an estimate, send an email to me at firstname.lastname@example.org.